 You can add a Linux server with local, directly attached storage or mounted NFS as a backup repository.
 The storage can be a local disk, directly attached disk-based storage (such as a USB hard drive), NFS share, or iSCSI/FC SAN LUN in case the server is connected into the SAN fabric.

-A Linux repository supports the immutability feature that allows you to make your backup files immutable for the specified time period.
-For more information about immutability, see Hardened Repository.
+A Linux repository with single-use credentials and the immutability feature provides additional protection for your backup files.
+For more information, see Hardened Repository.

 Linux Backup Repository Deployment